The informal sector acts as an important shock pillar for Kenya’s economy gripped by a fairly lengthy period of sluggish jobs and income growth.

 Terence Jackson, Professor of Cross-cultural Management, Middlesex University says, “Today the informal economy appears to be as important as ever to Africa and its future development.
 But governments, and international organisations like the World Bank and ILO, do not like the informal economy.
 As a result, the international policy has veered from supportive to antagonistic.”

-The Kenyan National Bureau of Statistics (KNBS) the Micro, Small and Medium Enterprises (MSMEs) 2016 survey noted that while majority fall within the informal economy based on their size, location, ownership, status of formality and economic activity, together, as major job providers, they produce a significant share of total value added, and provide a large segment of the poor and middle-income populations with affordable goods and services.
+The Kenyan National Bureau of Statistics (KNBS) the Micro, Small and Medium Enterprises (MSMEs) 2016 survey noted that while majority fall within the informal economy based on their size, location, ownership, the status of formality and economic activity, together, as major job providers, they produce a significant share of total value-added, and provide a large segment of the poor and middle-income populations with affordable goods and services.

 “The value of the MSME’s output is estimated at KSh 3,371.7 billion against a national output of KSh 9,971.4 representing a contribution of 33.8 per cent in 2015.
 In terms of gross value added, the MSME are estimated to have contributed KSh 1,780.0 billion compared to KSh 5,668.2 billion for the whole economy,” according to the survey findings.